4paradigm/OpenMLDB/docs/en/use_case/talkingdata_demo.md

 The python script [train\_and\_serve.py](https://github.com/4paradigm/OpenMLDB/blob/main/demo/talkingdata-adtracking-fraud-detection/train_and_serve.py) uses the OpenMLDB for feature extraction and the XGBoost model for training.
 The script completes the following tasks:

-1. Loading the data into the offline storage.
+1. Loading the data into the offline database.
 2. Extracting the features offline:
-   * Number of clicks of the 'ip-day-hour' group in 1h window.
+   * Number of clicks of the 'ip-day-hour' in 1h window.
-   * Number of clicks of the 'ip-app' group in unlimited window.
+   * Number of clicks of the 'ip-app' in unlimited window.
-   * Number of clicks of the 'ip-app-os' group in unlimited window.
+   * Number of clicks of the 'ip-app-os' in unlimited window.
 3. Training and saving the model.
 4. Deploying the SQL.
 5. Loading the data into the online storage.